yanann/yanann.github.io/index.md

 Product manager with technical background and strategy experience.
 Prior work experience includes Addepar (internship), JPMorgan Chase, and Goldman Sachs.
 Select projects include:

 * Conducting user research, roadmapping, and MVP feature specifications (Addepar)
-* Creating product strategy for small business loan product at (JPMorgan Chase)
+* Creating product strategy for small business loan product at (JPMorgan)
-* Proposing new pricing strategy for small business payments (JPMorgan Chase)
+* Proposing new pricing strategy for small business payments (JPMorgan)
-* Managing cross-functional team to create multi-dimensional P&L database
+* Managing cross-functional team to create multi-dimensional P&L database (Goldman)

 Currently pursuing an MBA at HBS.
 Graduated from Harvard in 2014 in Psychology with a minor in Computer Science